2kama/NBA-Highlights/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you should run:

+### `npm install`

+Installs all the node modules and dependencies needed for the project to run successfully.

+### `json-server --watch db.json --port 3001`

+This creates a server with the json file which will serve as a database for the project.

 ### `npm start`